Author: DNCR Education & Outreach Team

 Christie Norris, Director of Education

 Beautiful views from the Hanging Rock hike?
 Check.
 Swim lake?
 Check.
 Fantasy Island-like waterfalls?
 Checkity check.
 Hanging Rock State Park has about everything you could ask for if you are looking to let the stress of the school year go and get your mind vibing with restoration and rejuvenation this summer.
-Christie's favorite is the Lower Cascades, where water rushes down into a pool surrounded by gorgeous rock formations.
-Pro tip: The area surrounding Lower Cascades is mostly rock, so take a padded chair for sitting (like you use for camping or at the stadium), a book, and some snacks, and we bet you can last half the day.
+My favorite is the Lower Cascades, where water rushes down into a pool surrounded by gorgeous rock formations.
+Pro tip: The area surrounding Lower Cascades is mostly rock, so take a padded chair for sitting (like you use for camping or at the stadium), a book, and some snacks, and I bet you can last half the day.
 It can get crowded in the summer.
 But the crowds come and go throughout the day – and a teacher on summer vacation can last forever.

 Coastal Calm: Hammocks Beach State Park